top of page

 Do you need to supplement?

-3 years, so signs of deficiency may not become apparent until quite some time after removing this food group from your diet.
+• If you’re excluding animal products from your diet, then yes.
+B12 is stored in the liver for 2-3 years, so signs of deficiency may not become apparent until quite some time after removing this food group from your diet.

-To complicate things further, there are four types of vitamin B12 supplements!
-Genetics may also play a role in how much B12 you may need - genetic variations can affect the way we absorb and transport B12 - I have a couple of these variations myself.
+• Genetics may also play a role in how much B12 you may need - genetic variations can affect the way we absorb and transport B12 - I have a couple of these variations myself.

 Testing B12